Avoid These Errors To Ensure Enjoyable Excursions Outdoors.

 Avoiding the Weather Forecast

-Going for a planned campout?
+Going for a planned campout or camping?
 If so, checking the area’s weather during that period is a very sound idea.
 Failure to do so could leave you wet, cold and at risk for hypothermia.
 Conversely, if you’re not prepared for hot and sunny weather, you could face sunburn, heatstroke or severe dehydration.